corb555/Task-Score/README.md

 # 2. Anger Component

-Anger is a component that reduces the anger attribute when the agent receives damage and updates the Anger attribute in Attribute Manager.
+Anger is a component that increases the anger attribute when the agent receives damage and updates the Anger attribute in Attribute Manager.

 ### Setup
 Anger - Add the Anger component to your Agent.
 Add an Anger attribute to your agent’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
-Anger will be incremented when the agent takes damage.
+Set the initial value to zero for a passive agent and to 100 for an aggresive agent or any value in between.

 # 3. Distance Component
+The distance component has a list of objects and their types.
+It will determine if an object is visible by the agent and if so will calculate the distance.
+An object type, such as HealhPack, can have multiple objects, and the distance will be the closest visible of that type.
+Any distance over 99 is capped at 99.
+100 is used to indicate not visible.

+### Field of Vision
+Rather than having a fixed cutoff for whether an item is in or out of field of vision, there is a table with distance viewable based on angle.
+Objects toward the center can be seen further off, and off to the side must be closer to be considered visible.

 # 4. Behavior Variables Component